-Schools should minimize the number of staff who interact with learning groups they are not a part of as much as possible while continuing to support learning and a positive, healthy and safe environment.
+Schools should minimize the number of staff who interact with cohorts they are not a part of as much as possible while continuing to support learning and a positive, healthy and safe environment.

-As such, school districts and schools should, where possible, assign staff to a specific learning group to help minimize the number of interactions between students and staff, while continuing to support students who may need special assistance.
-Examples could include assigning an educational assistant to a learning group where they can support one or more students in the same learning group, or assigning a teacher teaching on call or a teacher candidate on practicum to a learning group if they have been offered an extended assignment at a single school.
-Schools and school districts must consider learning group size limits when assigning staff to learning groups.
+As such, school districts and schools should seek to assign staff to a specific cohort wherever possible, to help minimize the number of interactions between students and staff, while continuing to support students who may need special assistance.
+Examples could include assigning an educational assistant to a cohort where they can support one or more students in the same cohort, or assigning a teacher teaching on call or a teacher candidate on practicum to a cohort if they have been offered an extended assignment at a single school.
+Schools and school districts must consider cohort size limits when assigning staff to cohorts.

-Staff outside of a learning group must practice physical distancing when interacting with the learning group.
-For example, a learning assistance teacher or a counsellor can work with students from multiple learning groups, but they should maintain physical distance from students and other staff as much as possible.
+Staff not assigned to a cohort must practice physical distancing when interacting with the cohort.
+For example, a learning assistance teacher or a counsellor can work with students from multiple cohorts, but they should maintain physical distance from students and other staff as much as possible.

-In situations where staff outside a learning group cannot practice physical distancing, other measures must be explored, such as reconfiguring rooms, securing an alternate space to allow for physical distancing, installing a physical barrier made of transparent materials, or providing virtual services where possible.

-When staff are interacting with people outside of their learning group; physical distance cannot be consistently maintained; and none of the strategies outlined above are viable options, staff are required to wear a non-medical mask, a face covering or a face shield (in which case a non-medical mask should be worn in addition to the face shield).
+In situations where staff outside a cohort cannot practice physical distancing, other measures must be explored, such as reconfiguring rooms, securing an alternate space to allow for physical distancing, installing a physical barrier made of transparent materials, or providing virtual services where possible.
+If none of the strategies outlined above are viable options, staff should practice physical distancing as much as possible while providing services.
+In addition, all K-12 staff are required to wear a non-medical mask, a face covering or a face shield (in which case a non-medical mask should be worn in addition to the face shield) in schools - see the Personal Protective Equipment section for more information.